mudhaseerahamed258/DemoGit/README.md

 Git commands...

+git clone <-link->... -> to clone the git here and make changes

  cd -> to change Directory...
  mkdir -> to make a Directory.. cd .. -> to exit from the directory